 Average Cost to Paint Interior of a House

-According to PDCA, interior painting costs will depend largely on the square footage of your home.
+According to Fixr.com, interior painting costs will depend largely on your home's square footage.
 Here are their estimated averages:

 Average Cost to Paint the Exterior of a House